mitchelldmiller/quick-mail-wp-plugin/readme.txt

   `wp_mail` error messages are displayed, if there is a problem.

-* "You must provide at least one recipient email address."
+* You must provide at least one recipient email address.

    `wp_mail` rejected an address.
 Seen when Quick Mail verification is off.

+* Warning: Not sending file.
+Attachment message ignored.

+    WP-CLI `quick-mail` did not include attachment message, because you are not sending a file.

 == Screenshots ==